How to reach Lake Prags

 We generally recommend an environmentally friendly and stress-free journey to Lake Prags using public transport:

-- Mobilcards, prepaid cards and guest cards are not valid for the bus during this period.
+- The Südtirol Pass, mobilcards, prepaid cards and guest cards are valid for the bus.

 On foot or by bike